Darlington, South Carolina

 South Carolina Darlington County Darlington

 Darlington is the county seat of Darlington County.
-It was chartered in 1835 and developed as an agricultural center, first as a cotton market, and later as a market for tobacco.
+Chartered in 1835, it developed as an agricultural center, first for cotton market, and later for tobacco.
+Today, is best known for its iconic stock car track, the Darlington Raceway.

 In 1949, local businessman Harold Brasington gambled that the fledgling sport of stock car racing just might catch on, and despite ridicule from family and friends, he bought a former peanut field and built a 1 1/4 mile paved racetrack.
 The racetrack's design had to be altered from a true oval shape to satisfy the owner of adjacent land who did not want his minnow pond disturbed.
 The west end of the track was narrowed to accommodate the fishing hole, creating Darlington's distinctive egg-shaped design.